premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-13. Can we import the same class or package twice in a program and what happens to it during runtime?
+13. Can we import the same class or package twice in a program and what happens to it during runtime?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)